Developer(s) – Tamsoft

-A fairly popular video game series in Japan, Senran Kagura has not long started making waves in the country, and has been met with a relatively high amount of critical acclaim.
+A fairly popular video game series in Japan, Senran Kagura has not long started making waves in the country and has been met with a relatively high amount of critical acclaim.
 Burst was no different, garnishing average scores of 7 or 8 out of ten.
-Personally, I didn’t see that much appeal in terms of gameplay, and found it more repetitive than anything else, Nevertheless, it’s still a pretty interesting title to talk about.
+Personally, I didn’t see that much appeal in terms of gameplay and found it more repetitive than anything else, Nevertheless, it’s still a pretty interesting title to talk about.

 Graphics – 7/10

 Making heavy use of cel-shaded visuals, the graphics are about the best aspect of the game.
-Aside from the many different types of outfits worn by characters, theres also some basis in diversity of the level designs too.
-However, although the character’s outfits are very unique and different to one another as well as in other Japanese series’ of games, or even media in general, they’re nowhere near the kinds of outfits that ninjas would wear, or be expected to wear.
-Contrary to popular belief, ninjas never wore jet black, but instead wore navy blue colours in order to better hide themselves in the moonlight.
-They could also only weigh no more than 60kg, which probably makes most of them illogical candidates, since their breasts look like they weigh that alone.
-Whilst on the topic, the overly sexual appearance of the female characters is the main reason why I don’t understand why this game didn’t get any more attention that what it did; especially since it was released on a Nintendo console.
+Aside from the many different types of outfits worn by characters, there’s also some basis in the diversity of the level designs too.
+However, although the character’s outfits are very unique and different from one another as well as in other Japanese series’ of games, or even media in general, they’re nowhere near the kinds of outfits that ninjas would wear, or be expected to wear.
+Contrary to popular belief, ninjas never wore jet black, but instead wore navy blue colors in order to better hide in the moonlight.
+They could also only weigh no more than 60kg, which probably makes most of them illogical candidates since their breasts look like they weigh that alone.
+Whilst on the topic, the overly sexual appearance of the female characters is the main reason why I don’t understand why this game didn’t get any more attention than what it did; especially since it was released on a Nintendo console.
 But I think things like this are what Nintendo needs to emphasize that their consoles aren’t just for kids.
 They just need to make sure that the gameplay is much more immersing before they decide to port it.

 Gameplay – 5/10